felixtsao/oneVR_devel/360warper/README.md

 Warped videos will be saved as `originalName_warped.mp4` in same directory

 Warped images will be saved as `originalName_warped.jpg` in same directory

+Lens distortion correction can also be handled by `360warper`.
+Use the presets in the `settings.txt` file or experimentally determine the correct distortion for desired camera by taking images of several checkerboards and tweaking the distortion settings in the `settings.txt` file until it looks acceptable.

 <h3> // TODO </h3>
 * Pipeline and multi-thread the code more for CPU